 - Guests calling to cancel or modify bookings must be 18 years of age or older.

 - If you have purchased a Universal Parks & Resorts Vacations package via travel financing with Uplift you will not be charged interest as a result of a cancelled vacation due to a hurricane or tropical storm.

 Walt Disney World and SeaWorld Orlando have similar policies in place and will issue refunds when the storm threat is imminent.
 If you have questions or you wish to reschedule your vacation due to a hurricane warning, please call (407) 939-7675.
 For additional SeaWorld information call 407-545-5550.

 As much as we love the theme parks – safety is always the priority.
 Whether or not Universal Orlando, or any theme park, remains open should be the last thing to worry about.

-If you are already in Orlando and cannot leave before a Hurricane affects your location, make sure to get all the supplies you feel are necessary for your travel party.
+If you are already in Orlando and cannot leave before a hurricane affects your location, make sure to get all the supplies you feel are necessary for your travel party.
 The hotel will be your “home” to ride out the storm.
-Each resort is equipped to handle hurricanes, and the staff are trained to handle any emergency situation.
+Each resort is equipped to handle hurricanes, and the staff is trained to handle any emergency situation.